-Currently, I am a researcher and Ph.D. candidate at the Department of Science, Technology, Engineering, and Public Policy at University College London (UCL STEaPP), fully funded by the UK Engineering and Physical Science Research Council.
+Currently, I am a researcher and consultant at the Department of Science, Technology, Engineering, and Public Policy at University College London (UCL STEaPP).
 At UCL, I also teach on the MPA programme and co-supervise Master's projects.
-I hold a B.Sc. from the London School of Economics and an M.Phil. from the University of Oxford, where I was a member of St. Antony's College.
+I completed my PhD in 'Government and Economics' at UCL, fully funded through a scholarship by the UK Engineering and Physical Science Research Council.
+My PhD thesis entitled 'Networked Transitions Towards Sustainability: Policy Coordination in Socio-Technical Innovation Systems' is available upon request.
+I also hold a BSc from the London School of Economics and a MPhil from the University of Oxford, where I was a member of St. Antony's College.
 I speak English, German, Spanish, reasonable French and Portuguese, and some Russian.
-For queries regarding collaborations, consultancy, or details about my CV, please contact me directly.
+For queries regarding collaborations, consultancy, or details about my CV, contact me directly.

 political economy of innovation

 Innovation does not occur in isolation.
 Innovation systems are embedded in a wider political and economic context, which shapes the input into the system, stakeholder preferences and capabilities, and the interdependencies between them.
 To understand how contextual factors affect innovation outcomes, I rely on an analytic framework that distills the technological, sectoral, geographic, political, and macroeconomic preconditions and assesses their impact on the innovation system as blocking and inducing mechanisms.
 Combined, understanding the systemic embedding of innovation (systems) allows governments and companies to better design intervention strategies, to grasp and capitalise on spill-over effects, and to estimate unintended consequences.
 Such context factors are particularly important for socio-technical innovations, for example, to achieve better environmental sustainability and when implementing green innovation policies.